 Vietnam is home to a vast number of various ethnic groups and has been a melting pot for centuries.
 You can get an idea of how Vietnam came to be through its people by visiting the Ethnology museum.
 There are often a number of demonstrations going on, so you might have the chance to learn about folk games or stilt walking.
 It’s a fairly large museum, so you might want to devote an entire afternoon to wandering around.

 There’s so much to explore in Vietnam meaning Hanoi is often overlooked for Halong Bay or Ho Chi Minh City.
 However, by wandering a bit off the tourist path, you can get to know why this city has captured the hearts and minds of millions of travellers.

 Alex is a Montana-born traveller and writer.
 She is currently a New York dreamer living in Brooklyn, encouraging sustainable travel for millennials.
-You can read more about her travels at The Wayfaring Voyager.
-You can also follow her on Instagram at @wayfaringvoyager.
+You can read more about her travels at Alex on the Map.

 - We LOVE this camera for our travel photography.

 - For a cheap, easy and compact camera, we use this to vlog and take photographs.

 - We use this travel drone (but make sure to check drone laws in your chosen destination first).

 - This is our favourite travel insurance because it covers so many activities and travel situations that could arise on longer trips but also offer year coverage.

 - No matter where we travel to, I always take these trusty hand sanitizers and a mini first aid kit.